Farkle is an engaging dice game that's easy to learn but that gives you some interesting scoring choices and press-your-luck options.

 Sometimes a single roll will provide multiple ways to score.
-For example, a player rolling 1-2-4-5-5-5 could score one of the following:
+For example, a player rolling 1-2-4-5-5-5 could score in one of the following ways:

-The first player to score a total of 10,000 or more points wins, provided that no other players with a remaining turn can exceed that score.
+The first player to score a total of 10,000 or more points on their turn wins.

-Several scoring variations are listed below.
+Several new Farkle rules and scoring variations are listed below.
 These can be used in combination with, or in place of, the basic scoring scheme above.
-You are free to choose any or all of the variations that you wish, although you may only want to use one or two at a time so that the game doesn't get too complex.
+You are free to choose any or all of the variations that you wish, although you may only want to use one or two at a time so that the game doesn't get too complicated.

-The basic scoring, along with all these variants, are conveniently listed on our free Farkle score sheets and scoring and rules summary.
+The basic scoring rules, along with all these variants, are conveniently listed on our free Farkle score sheets and scoring and rules summary.